ipvm-wg/spec/workflow/README.md

 While IPVM in aggregate is capable of executing arbitrary programs, individual IPVM Workflows are specified declaratively, and tasks workflows MUST be acyclic.
 Invocation in the decalarative style liberates the programmer from worrying about explicit sequencing, parallelism, memoization, distribution, and nontermination in a trustless settings.
 Such constraints also grants the runtime control and flexibility to schedule tasks in an efficient and safe manner.

 These constraints impose specific practices.
 There is no first-class concept of persistent objects or loops.
-Loops, actors, vats, concurrent objects, and so on MAY be implemented on top of IPVM Workflows by enqueuing new workflows using the effect system (much like a [mailbox receive loop](https://www.erlang.org/doc/efficiency_guide/processes.html)).
+Loops, actors, vats, concurrent objects, and so on MAY be implemented on top of IPVM Workflows by enqueuing new workflows with the effect system (much like a [mailbox receive loop](https://www.erlang.org/doc/efficiency_guide/processes.html)).

 The core restrictions enforced by the design of IPVM Workflows are:

 1. Execution MUST terminate in finite time
 2. Workflow tasks MUST form a partial order
-3. Effects MUST be managed by the runtime and declared ahead of time
+3. Effects MUST be decalared ahead of time and managed by the IPVM host

 While effects MUST be declared up front, they MAY also be emitted as output from pure computation (see the core spec for more).
 This provides a "legal" escape hatch for building higher-level abstraction that incorporate effects.